Jamun

 Antioxidant Protection

-Rich anthocyanins and polyphenols provide antioxidant protection, helping reduce oxidative stress that can damage pancreatic cells and impair insulin signalling throughout the body.
+Rich anthocyanins and polyphenols provide antioxidant protection, helping reduce oxidative stress as part of overall wellbeing.

 Modern research has explored several areas where Jamun may offer meaningful support.
 Each benefit below is linked to relevant scientific literature.